-Unbounded Sets
+Unbounded set

-A set A is considered unbounded if its bounds extend infinitely in both directions: $$ inf(A)=-\infty $$ $$ sup(A)=+\infty $$
+A set $ A $ is said to be unbounded if its infimum and supremum are minus infinity and plus infinity, respectively. $$ inf(A)=-\infty $$ $$ sup(A)=+\infty $$

 Example 1

-The set of real numbers, R, is unbounded.
+The set of real numbers R is unbounded.

 $$ inf(R) = -\infty $$